A FRESH WIND OF HARVEST

 If you are on medication or under physician care, please consult with your doctor before starting any type of fast.

 VETERANS OF FASTING & PRAYER

-For those of you who are seasoned in fasting and prayer, you may want to fast two or more days continuously.
-This is fine, just exercise wisdom
+For those of you who are seasoned in fasting and prayer, you may want to do total fast two or more consecutive days, just exercise wisdom.

 1) THE NORMAL FAST: Luke 4:2 (To abstain from eating)

 2) THE ABSOLUTE FAST: Acts 9:9 (To abstain from eating & drinking)

 3) THE PARTIAL FAST: Daniel 10:3 (To abstain from certain foods)